sukhdeepg/notes/System/README.md

 - **Definition** - Daemon threads are threads marked with `daemon=True` that run in the background and don't prevent program termination
 - **Lifecycle behavior** - When the main thread finishes, Python immediately kills all daemon threads without waiting for them to complete their work
 - **Setting daemon status** - Use `thread.daemon = True` before calling `thread.start()`, or pass `daemon=True` to the Thread constructor
-- **Default inheritance** - Threads inherit daemon status from their parent thread (main thread is non-daemon by default)
 - **Use cases** - Background tasks like logging, monitoring, periodic cleanup, or services that should stop when the main application stops
 - **Limitations** - Daemon threads cannot perform critical cleanup operations since they may be terminated abruptly mid-execution
-- **Program termination** - Python waits for all non-daemon threads to finish before exiting, but kills daemon threads immediately
 - **Thread safety** - Daemon status doesn't affect thread synchronization requirements - still need locks, queues, etc. for shared resources
 - **Checking status** - Use `thread.daemon` property to check if a thread is marked as daemon
 - **Cannot change after start** - Daemon status must be set before calling `thread.start()`, attempting to change it afterward raises RuntimeError